-- 1.1 Description: The work in this section consists of furnishing and installing all underground water supply piping, in the designated locations and to the lines and grades as shown on the plans and herein specified, and all tools, labor, equipment, materials, and incidentals necessary to complete this section. - 1.2 All applicable work shall be done in accordance with the latest AWWA Specifications. - 1.3 Where conflict may occur, the following specifications shall apply. - 1.4 All water main extension or replacement projects shall be constructed in accordance with this specification and shall be a minimum of eight inches (8") in diameter.
+- 1.1 Description: The work in this section consists of furnishing and installing all underground water supply piping, in the designated locations and to the lines and grades as shown on the plans and herein specified, and all tools, labor, equipment, materials, and incidentals necessary to complete this section. - 1.2 All applicable work shall be done in accordance with the latest AWWA Specifications. - 1.3 Where conflict may occur, the following specifications shall apply. - 1.4 All water main extension or replacement projects shall be constructed in accordance with this specification and shall be a minimum of eight inches (8") in diameter DIP unless otherwise shown on the plans.

-- 2.1 Ductile Iron Pipe: All ductile iron water line piping and fittings six inches in diameter and larger shall be cement mortar lined ductile iron pipe with mechanical or push-on joints, meeting the specifications given in Section 02615 DUCTILE IRON PIPE AND FITTINGS. - 2.2 Service connection between water main and meter shall be "K" copper tubing.
+- 2.1 Ductile Iron Pipe: All ductile iron water line piping and fittings six inches in diameter and larger shall be cement mortar lined ductile iron pipe with mechanical or push-on joints, meeting the specifications given in Section 02615 DUCTILE IRON PIPE AND FITTINGS. - 2.2 Polyvinyl Chloride Pipe and Fittings: All PVC pipe furnished shall meet the requirements of AWWA Standard C900, latest revision for pressured rated pipe or SDR 21 CL 200.
+All PVC pipe shall be certified by NSF and listed in the NSF Standard 61 along with the NSF logo stamped on the pipe.